linsalrob/pbj_placer/README.md

 ## Step one, separate the metagenomes and the tree

-In this step, we read the jplacer file and separate out the metagenomes from the tree.
+In this step, we read the jplacer file and separate out the metagenomes from the tree, rename some of the internal nodes in the tree based on the classification of the leaves associated with the nodes.

 Use the command: